elixir-lang/elixir/lib/elixir/pages/naming-conventions.md

 # Naming Conventions

-This document covers some naming conventions in Elixir code, from casing to punctuation characters.
+This document is an overview of the naming conventions in Elixir, from casing to punctuation characters.
+See [Syntax reference](syntax-reference.md) for a complete description of the naming rules and allowed characters.

 ## Casing